-By my early teens, I moved on to my beloved white Air Force 1’s and most recently, a pair of Vans Old Skool classics.
+By my early teens, I had moved on to my now beloved white Air Force 1’s and most recently, a pair of Vans Old Skool classics.
 As a certain Ms Bradshaw once said, ‘I like my money where I can see it- hanging in my closet.’
 Adieu to my overdraft, and then some.
 Bradshaw heralded the Manolo heel at £745, but for me, there is little potential for courtship here, with far more to be found in the sturdy rubber base of a trainer.
 I don't feel ‘unsexy’ in a pair of heels, but they feel somewhat inappropriate.
 Maybe it’s the formality of them, or the height, but they just don’t feel right to twenty year old me, although I’ve been lusting over a gaudy pair of green Saint Laurent Candy platforms for some time now.

 The trainer brings with it a nonchalance unachievable in a four inch stiletto.
 I’m an advocate for the chunky platform heel, but that’s as far as I’ll go.
-Sykes hits the problem right on the head by declaring trainers should go back to the gym; many women over 30 see the trainer only for it’s origin within sports.
+Sykes hits the problem right on the head by declaring trainers should go back to the gym; many women over 25 see the trainer only for it’s origin within sports.
 I for one, hate the word ‘trainer.’
 It makes me think of my mud encrusted ASICS pair from P.E that were shoved under my bed when I left school and haven’t seen the light of day since.
-THAT’S unsexy.
+That's unsexy.
 Women can’t seem to take the trainer seriously as a wardrobe staple, just as my mum refuses to fathom the return of the kitten heel.

 Many allowed the trainer back into their lives for a fleeting moment, following the re-launch of the Adidas Stan Smith in 2014 and then the Gazelle.
 But now they’ve become overdone, the coolness of them has arguably gone: the style has disappeared from the feet of older generations bar the yummy mummies.
 The meeting of high and low fashion allowed for the widespread return of the trainer, although not always in a good way ( eg. the torturous effort by Chanel in 2014.)